 How can recurrent testicular cancer be treated?

 If you have already had chemotherapy your doctor may choose different drugs to give you if you have a relapse.

 High-dose chemotherapy and stem cell support

-This isn’t often used, but can be used for men whose cancer did not respond to first-line chemotherapy.
+This isn’t often used, but can be used if your cancer did not respond to first-line chemotherapy.
 It allows you to have much higher doses of chemotherapy than usual to try to destroy any remaining testicular cancer cells.